Team Coordination Has Broken Down: The 2-Week Emergency Restructure for Operators at $100K–$200K/Year

 Team clarity on new structure (survey or verbal confirmation)

-If all criteria are met: The restructure is successful, continue optimization.
-If 1-2 missed: Extend 1 week, focus on gaps.
-If 3+ missed: Structure may need redesign
+If all criteria are met: the restructure is successful, keep optimizing; if 1–2 are missed: extend 1 week and focus on gaps; if 3+ are missed: treat this as a structure redesign signal.

 Goal: Optimize pod operations, reduce founder coordination to 5–8 hours weekly